These are stressful times…

 The best starting point is by getting things under control, either by reducing stress, or learning how to manage stress so that it doesn’t manage you.

-Life is stressful — stress management is less about getting rid of stress than it is about learning to handle the stress you will you surely encounter.
+Life is stressful — stress management is less about getting rid of stress than it is about learning to handle the stress you will you undoubtedly encounter.

 The first step is to identify your stressors — situations that trigger your body’s stress response.
 Being aware of the warning signs that you are becoming stressed will allow you to make adjustments to your lifestyles and activities — so you can create a stress-proof life.